Location: Hamilton, Ohio, USA

 An attic base supports a short column containing 4 inset panels bound by pilasters.
 The panels offered bas-relief with the option of a dedication plaque.

-The 5’ statue is classically dressed in flowing robes gathered at the waist.
-Her head is tilted down and to the left and her hair is held by a headband or ribbon.
+The capital supports a statue of Hebe, a Greek goddess, based on the 1806 sculpture by Berthel Thorvaldsen.
+The daughter of Zeus and Hera, Hebe is the Greek goddess of Youth and Spring, and proffers the cup of immortality at the table of the gods.
+The statue is classically dressed in flowing robes gathered at the waist.
+Her head is tilted down and to the left, and her hair is held by a headband or ribbon.
 Her left leg is bent and her weight is on her right leg.
 (This stance is called contrapposto, where one leg bears the weight and the other leg is relaxed.)
-She holds a pitcher with a lowered right hand beside her thigh, and a cup raised in her left hand with her gaze focusing on it.
-It is believed to be one of the first monuments to women erected in Tennessee.
+She gazes at a raised cup in her left hand while holding a pitcher beside her right thigh.

 - Capital, the top of a column that supports the load bearing down on it